“I define connection as the energy that exists between people when they feel seen, heard, and valued.”

 Before and as I write, I hold the intention to serve.
 I truly want my weekly letters to help the reader (you!) so I’m mindful to give as much as I can in support of your business growth.

 There is nothing about this marketing activity that feels icky to me.
 I love writing, so for me the task itself is enjoyable and I love the topic of “conscious business” so I’m super inspired to share about it and my setup feels calming and nourishing, like I’m sitting down to my craft.
 To make art even.

 Sometimes I also share something about what I have on offer and other times I don’t.
 I always separate out the content of the email from the selling of my services so as not to muddy the water.
-I want what I share in the letter to be of value to you even if you don’t buy what I’m selling.
+I want what I share in my content to be of value to you even if you don’t buy what I’m selling.

 The point I’m trying to make here is that it’s possible to do marketing in a conscious and compassionate way and for it to feel good.
 I truly believe it’s possible to fall in love with marketing if you’re willing to see it in a whole new light.

 So now over to you, what could you change about your relationship to marketing that would have it feel good to you and to your people?
 What could you change in how you approach your marketing activities to make it feel more soulful?
 If you feel called to share with me, feel free to leave a comment below.

 Once a week, in the form of an e-letter, I share the best of what I know about building a business with integrity for conscious business owners.